 Next, we’ll plot a linear regression on top of a plot of city population vs. property crime, using Seaborn:

 In: sns.regplot(x="Population", y="Property_crime", data=df,fit_reg= True) plt.show()

 For something much more quantitative, let’s use the Ordinary Least Squares (OLS) module from Statsmodels to produce a summary of that regression:

 In: from statsmodels.formula.api import ols m = ols('Property_crime ~ Population',df).fit() print m.summary()

 Not surprisingly, there’s a strong correlation between the number of people in a town and the total number of reported property crimes for that town.

 Python’s ease of use, coupled with many of its many powerful modules, making it a versatile tool for data mining and analysis, especially for those looking for the gold in their mountains of data.

-Looking for data mining service to make better business decision?
+Looking for a data mining service to make a better business decision?
 Contact Taazaa experts and we will help to collect information from various sources, populating the information in the desired output through a range of research and data mining services.